GoogleCloudDataproc/spark-spanner-connector/README.md

 ## Unsupported Operations

-If you feel that the Cloud Spanner Connector for Apache Spark™ should support a feature, please file an issue in the [connector's repository](https://github.com/GoogleCloudPlatform/cloud-spanner-spark-connector/issues).
+If you think that the Cloud Spanner Connector for Apache Spark™ should support a feature, please file an issue in the [connector's repository](https://github.com/GoogleCloudPlatform/cloud-spanner-spark-connector/issues).

 ## Using Cloud Spanner Connector